weaveworks/weave/site/weavedns.md

 `launch-dns`.
 Application containers are then instructed to use weaveDNS as their nameserver by supplying the `--with-dns` option when starting them.
-Giving any container a hostname in the `.weave.local` domain registers it in weaveDNS.
+Giving any container a hostname in the `.weave.local` domain registers it in weaveDNS; containers started with `--with-dns` have a default hostname derived from their container name.
 For example:

 ```bash
 $ weave launch